find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ## Beta Testers

 1. Download the main version from the [Master] branch or the beta testing version from the development branch called [Dev].
 Temporary branches may be existing for specific features that can also be tested.
-2. Report any issues or bugs by Twitter at [@OscarAkaElvis], mail [v1s1t0r.1s.h3r3@gmail.com], on [IRC] or [Discord] channel or submit Github issue requests [Here] reading first the Issue Creation Policy.
+2. Report any issues or bugs by Twitter at [@OscarAkaElvis], mail [v1s1t0r.1s.h3r3@gmail.com], on [IRC] channel, [Discord] server or submit GitHub issue requests [Here] reading first the Issue Creation Policy.

 ## Git Workflow Policy